On Learning Discrete-Time Fractional-Order Dynamical Systems

-We present some preliminary results regarding the performance of the OLS system identification method on \mbox{DT-FODS}.
-Specifically, we use $150$ noisy measurements taken from $4$ channels of a $64$-channel EEG signal which records the brain activity of subjects, collected using the BCI$2000$ system with a sampling rate of $160$ Hz~\cite{SchalkBCI,goldberger2000physiobank}.
-The subjects were asked to perform a variety of motor and imagery tasks, and the specific choice of the $4$ channels was dictated due to them being positioned over the motor cortex of the brain, which therefore enables us to predict motor actions such as the movement of the hands and feet.
-The least squares optimization problems are solved using \texttt{CVX}~\cite{cvx},~\cite{grant08} in a window of size $10$, thus leading to a total of $15$ optimization problems to solve.
+We present some preliminary results regarding the performance of the above approach on \mbox{DT-FODS}.
+Specifically, we use $1000$ noisy measurements taken from $4$ channels of an intracranial electroencephalographic (iEEG) signal which records the brain activity of subjects undergoing epileptic seizures.
+The signals were recorded and digitized at a sampling rate of $512$ Hz at the Hospital of the University of Pennsylvania, Philadelphia, PA.
+Subdural grid and strip electrodes were placed at specialized locations (dictated by a multidisciplinary team of neurologists, neurosurgeons, and a radiologist), with the electrodes themselves consisting of linear and two-dimensional arrays spanning $2.3$ mm in diameter and having a inter-contact spacing of $10$ mm~\cite{khambhati2015dynamic,ashourvan2020model}.
+All of the least squares optimization problems are solved using \texttt{CVX}~\cite{cvx},~\cite{grant08} with the aid of a \mbox{window-based} approach using a finite subset of the entire range of measurements.
 This is done because the time series under consideration is nonlinear, and it is not possible to characterize the entire gamut of measurements using very few parameters.
-Figure~\ref{fig:eeg_sysid} shows the performance of the OLS method on the above data.
-Additionally, we also show in Figure~\ref{fig:eeg_sysid_many} the variation of the error of the OLS prediction with respect to the observed data, with varying window sizes in the least squares optimization problems.
-We see that the identified system parameters $\underline{\tilde{A}}$ are able to predict the system states fairly closely, thus demonstrating that the OLS method can be used to estimate the system parameters of a DT-FODS.
+Figure~\ref{fig:eeg_sysid} shows the performance of our method on the above data.
+Additionally, we also show in Figure~\ref{fig:eeg_sysid_many} the variation of the error of the least squares predictions with respect to the observed data, with varying window sizes in the least squares optimization problems.
+We see that the identified system parameters are able to predict the system states fairly closely, thus demonstrating that our approach can be used to learn the system parameters of a DT-FODS.